Getting back on the horse

 The enshittification of the web in one image

-Enshittification is the pattern of decreasing quality of online platforms that act as two-sided markets.
-Examples of enshittification include services and products provided by Big Tech companies like Amazon, Bandcamp, Facebook, Google, Reddit, Twitter, and Unity.
+In 2022, Cory Doctorow described the decline of many internet platforms as “enshittification” in his post Social Quitting.
+As described by Wikipedia: Enshittification is the pattern of decreasing quality of online platforms that act as two-sided markets.
+Examples of enshittification include services and products provided by Big Tech companies like Amazon, Bandcamp, Facebook, Google, Reddit, … Continue reading “The enshittification of the web in one image”

 Why accessibility is good for business (according to my mechanic)